crate/elasticsearch-inout-plugin/README.rst

 Installation
 ============

-* Clone this repo with git clone git@github.com:crate/elasticsearch-inout-plugin.git
+* Clone this repo with git clone ``git@github.com:bremeld/fork-elasticsearch-inout-plugin.git``
-* Checkout the tag (find out via git tag) you want to build with (possibly master is not for your elasticsearch version)
+* Checkout the branch or tag that matches your ElasticSearch version
-* Run: mvn clean package -DskipTests=true – this does not run any unit tests, as they take some time.
+* Run: ``mvn clean package -DskipTests=true`` – this does not run any unit tests, as they take some time.
 If you want to run them, better run mvn clean package
-* Install the plugin: /path/to/elasticsearch/bin/plugin -install
+* Install the plugin: ``/path/to/elasticsearch/bin/plugin --install
-  elasticsearch-inout-plugin -url
+  elasticsearch-inout-plugin --url
-  file:///$PWD/target/elasticsearch-inout-plugin-$version.jar
+  file:///$PWD/target/elasticsearch-inout-plugin-$version.jar``